harendra-kumar/concise-haskell/language/14-composing-functors.rst

 arguments to one single function.
 Another way is to pass all the arguments in records, we can also implement ways to only pass some of the arguments and keep other optional.
 Another elegant way to use a functional interface is to use builders.
-We can compose out input by multiple functions consuming their arguments and returning a builder again.
+We can compose our input by multiple functions consuming their arguments and returning a builder again.

 Applicative is less declarative and in addition to abstractions via functions